osipgas/ParkingTracker/README.md

 # ParkingTracker

 ParkingTracker is a project designed for detecting parking space occupancy using computer vision techniques.
-It includes tools for annotation, cropping, dataset management, and a deep learning model for occupancy prediction.

 ## Project Structure